la2050/archive/_projects/2016/la-on-the-l-a-m-m-learning-angels-mega-mesh.md

   - Network/relationship support
   - Quality improvement research
   - Start your own community network co-ops!
+project_description: >-
+  Mega-MIMO 2.0 WiFi coordination can take place over multi-medium Mesh networks including WiGig, fiber, beam antennas, ethernet, and broadband over powerlines.
+This allows a Mega-Mesh to start with a small number of public institutions, with distributed local hosting of teaching tools such as online encyclopedias and coursework.
+Rather than depending on far away cloud providers, e-media or courseware owned by any library can be shared directly over its local Mega-Mesh.
 project_impact: >-
   ["Access to free wifi","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Public transit